zielesny/MIPET/README.md

 ### C10E4-water bilayer formation study
 The subfolder <a href="https://github.com/zielesny/MIPET/tree/main/C10E4-water%20bilayer%20formation%20study">C10E4-water bilayer formation study</a>
 contains a bunch of job files for DPD simulations performed with MFsim.
-Detailed information can be found in our scientific articles (<a href="TODO add link to article">
+Detailed information can be found in our scientific articles, that will be published 2024.
-An automated Calculation Pipeline for Differential Pair Interaction Energies with Molecular Force Fields using the Tinker Molecular Modeling Package
-</a>).

 ### Gaussian job files
 The subfolder <a hre="https://github.com/zielesny/MIPET/tree/main/Gaussian%20job%20files"> Gaussian job files</a>
 contains a bunch of job files for DFT calculations that were carried out as part of the development of MIPET using Gaussian.
-Detailed information can be found in our scientific articles (<a href="TODO add link to article">
+Detailed information can be found in our scientific articles, that will be published 2024.
-An automated Calculation Pipeline for Differential Pair Interaction Energies with Molecular Force Fields using the Tinker Molecular Modeling Package
-</a>).

 ### Legacy
 The <a href="https://github.com/zielesny/MIPET/tree/main/Legacy"> Legacy </a> subfolder contains legacy source code and